DataBiosphere/azul/OPERATOR.rst

 Reindexing
 ^^^^^^^^^^

+During reindexing, watch the ES domain for unassigned shards, using the AWS console.
+The `azul-prod` CloudWatch dashboard has a graph for the shard count.
+It is OK to have unassigned shards for a while but if the same unassigned shards persist for over an hour, they are probably permanently unassigned.
+Follow the procedure outlined in `this AWS support article`_, using either Kibana or Cerebro.
+Cerebro has a dedicated form field for the index setting referenced in that article.
+In the past, unassigned shards have been caused by AWS attempting to make snapshots of the indices that are currently being written to under high load during reindexing.
+Make sure that ``GET _cat/snapshots/cs-automated`` returns nothing.
+Make sure that the *Start Hour* under *Snapshots* on the *Cluster confguration* tab of the ES domain page in the AWS console is shown as ``0-1:00 UTC``.
+If either of these checks fails, file a support ticket with AWS urgently requesting snapshots to be disabled.

+.. _this AWS support article: https://aws.amazon.com/premiumsupport/knowledge-center/opensearch-in-memory-shard-lock/

 The operator must check the status of the queues after every reindex for failures.
 Use ``python scripts/manage_queues.py`` to identify any failed messages.
 If failed messages are found, use ``python scripts/manage_queues.py``